lucasjellema/katacoda-scenarios/functions-on-oci/step5.md

 `oci fn function update --function-id $funId --config '{"GREETING": "Goedendag"}'`{{execute}}

 The response from this command show the full current state for the function, including the current values of the configuration parameters.
+Inspecting a function provides the same overview:

+`fn inspect f lab$LAB_ID hello`{{execute}}

+Now that you know how to configure a function, we can manipulate the behavior of functions in an environment specific manner.
+No more hard coding, no more redeploying for changes that should just be configurable.